William Bancroft

 William Amos Bancroft (April 26, 1855 – March 11, 1922) was a Massachusetts businessman, soldier and politician who served in the Massachusetts House of Representatives and on the Common Council, Board of Aldermen, and as the Mayor of Cambridge, Massachusetts (1893–1897).

-Bancroft was the president of the Boston Elevated Railway Company from 1899 to 1916.
+During the Spanish–American War, Bancroft was a brigadier general of United States Volunteers.
+From 1899 to 1916, he was the president of the Boston Elevated Railway.